Wolf

 Suspected crack

-The carcass must be left unchanged so as not to cover any tracks, and both dogs and livestock must be kept away from the carcass until the Office for the Environment arrives.
+The carcass must be left unchanged so as not to cover any tracks, and both dogs and livestock must be kept away from the carcass until the Office of Forests, Nature and Agriculture arrives.

 The Environment Agency records the situation found and, in the event of a bite, takes genetic samples that can be used to precisely identify the suspected large carnivore at an individual level.
-The Office for the Environment is also responsible for compensating livestock that have been killed.
+The Office of Forests, Nature and Agriculture is also responsible for compensating livestock that have been killed.

 The Herd Protection Service SG, which provides herd protection advice in Liechtenstein, can initiate immediate measures in the event of a large carnivore attack.